-Each of our contributors has a unique story to tell.
+Each of our past and present contributors has a unique story to tell.
 We represent a variety of professional and educational backgrounds and a range of ages.
 We come from varied cultural, religious and regional traditions.
 But we are all mothers.
 And what brings us together in common purpose is our shared dedication to working toward a fairer, safer, greener, more prosperous and more peaceful future for our children.

 Like most moms, we’re tired.
 And we’re not just tired from staying up all night with a colicky baby, or from pacing the floor waiting for our teens to come home.